 Intravitreal injections are commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, and retinal vein occlusion.
-These diseases may cause loss of vision and should be treated as early as possible.
-Medications such as Lucentis, Avastin, Macugen, or Triamcinolone can be injected directly into the eye to help patients maintain their vision and keep vision loss at a minimum.
+These diseases may result in severe loss of vision and should be treated as early as possible.
+Medications such as Lucentis, Avastin, Macugen or Triamcinolone can be injected directly into the eye to help patients maintain their vision and keep vision loss at a minimum.
 Some patients may see an improvement in their vision from these injections as well, depending on the condition being treated.

 Intravitreal injections are especially effective in treating wet age-related macular degeneration, which, although less common than the dry form, accounts for more than 90% of blindness caused by the disease.

-This procedure is performed in your doctor's office and requires only a local anesthetic.
+This procedure is performed right in the office and requires only a local anesthetic.
 Before the medication is injected, the eye is numbed with anesthetic eye drops to help minimize discomfort.
-The eye is then cleaned with an antiseptic solution.
-The medication is then injected directly into the eye.
+The eye is then sterilized with an antiseptic solution.
+The medication is then injected directly into the eye through the white area (sclera).
 Intravitreal injections may be administered as frequently as once a month, depending on the condition being treated, in order to maintain eye health and optimize the vision.

 Patients may experience some pain or scratchy sensations after the injection.
-Sometimes, patients can develop conjunctival hemorrhage (bleeding on the surface of the white of the eye), floaters, increased eye pressure and inflammation of the eye.
+Occasionally patients may develop subconjunctival hemorrhage (bleeding on the surface of the white of the eye), floaters, increased eye pressure, and/or inflammation of the eye.
 These side effects typically resolve spontaneously or can be treated with eye drops.
-Other less common risks include infection, bleeding in the eye, retinal tears or detachment and cataract formation.
+Other less common risks include infection, bleeding in the eye, retinal tears or detachment, and cataract formation.

 Learn more about the medications used in these injections: